 In the event of non-application of one or more provisions of the governance code, companies must explicitly publish all recommendations not followed, explain in detail the specific reasons for this deviation and justify in detail the consistency of the alternative solutions adopted.
-These will be analysed in relation to the proper functioning of governance as a whole and the interests of shareholders, in particular minority shareholders.
+These will be analysed in relation to the proper functioning of governance as a whole and to the shareholders' interests, in particular minority shareholders.